Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Child psychologist Dr. Ross Greene, renowned for his pioneering work in education and originator of the evidence-based Collaborative & Proactive Solutions model (which has transformed practices in countless families, schools, psychiatric units, and residential and juvenile detention settings), has worked in and with schools across the globe for decades.
-He argues that the moment demands that we renew our focus on developmental variability and meeting every student where they’re at, and that we take a hard look at our structures, practices, and mentalities at school and make practical, actionable, realistic changes that benefit all kids and educators.
-These changes must include shifting to interventions that are proactive (early) rather than reactive (late), solutions that are collaborative rather than unilateral, and focused on the problems that are causing concerning behaviors (and solving them) rather than behaviors (and modifying them).
+Dr. Ross Greene, renowned for his pioneering work in education and originator of the Collaborative & Proactive Solutions model, has worked in and with schools across the globe for decades.
+Greene argues that we must renew our focus on developmental variability and meeting every student where they’re at, focusing on problems rather than frustration responses, and solving these problems collaboratively and proactively.
+Doing so requires us to take a hard look at our structures, practices, and mentalities and make changes that benefit all kids and educators.

 Building on the principles introduced in his landmark, bestselling book, Lost at School, Greene equips educators and caregivers with the tools to foster safer, more supportive, inclusive learning environments.
-In easy-to-understand, practical terms, Greene provides a clear road map for turning things around, complete with vignettes, case studies, and the voices of educators who’ve done it.
-The Kids Who Aren’t Okay is a vital resource, providing hope and guidance as schools navigate the new normal.
+Greene provides a clear road map for turning things around, complete with case studies and the voices of educators who’ve done it.
+The Kids Who Aren’t Okay is a vital resource that “ultimately saves time and effort” (Booklist), providing hope and guidance as schools navigate the new normal.